vijay-karavadra/graph-rag/CONTRIBUTING.md

 * Use `uv python install` to install the project python version
 * Use `uv sync` to create a virtual environment and install the dev dependencies
-* Use `uv run poe install` to install all the dependencies for all the packages
+* Use `uv run poe sync` to install all the dependencies for all the packages

 ## Helpers